 - Approximately 494,000 cloud to ground lightning strikes occur in Colorado each year.
 Colorado ranks 26th in the nation.

-- Lightning strikes 40–50 times a second worldwide, for a total of nearly 1.4 billion flashes per year.
+- Lightning occurs 40–50 times a second worldwide, for a total of nearly 1.4 billion flashes per year.
+But not all of it hits the ground.

 - Florida has the highest lightning strike density of anywhere in the U.S. (about 12 strikes for every square mile per year).